microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-3/solution.md

 ![image](./img/mh-ch-screenshot-19.png)

-## Task 3: Run a production failover from Germany West Central to Sweden Central and failback again from Sweden to Germany region (Source environment) and monitor the progres
+## Task 3: Run a production failover from Germany West Central to Sweden Central and failback again from Sweden to Germany region (Source environment) and monitor the progress
 ### Run the production failover for server01 from Germany West Central to Sweden Central
 ![image](./img/mh-ch-screenshot-20.png)